The future of mobility is rail

 What the steam engine was to the industrial revolution, digitalisation is to Industry 4.0

 At Digitale Schiene Deutschland, we are seizing this opportunity and bringing future technologies to the railway system.
 Artificial intelligence (AI) and autonomous driving will become the new normal on the rails.

 We are laying the foundation for this with a complete modernisation and digitalisation of the infrastructure.
-The control and safety technology will be renewed by 2035, with the rollout of the European Train Control System (ETCS), digital interlocking systems (DSTW: Digitale Stellwerke) and the integrated control and operating system (iLBS: integrierte Leit- und Bediensystem).
+The control and safety technology will be renewed, with the rollout of the European Train Control System (ETCS), digital interlocking systems (DSTW: Digitale Stellwerke) and the integrated control and operating system (iLBS: integrierte Leit- und Bediensystem).
 This was kicked off in 2020 with the so-called ‘starter package’.

 Why we do what we do

 Digitalisation, automation and artificial intelligence (AI) are key to a higher capacity and optimal utilisation of the rail network.
 Our goal is clear: more attractive rail transport with more trains, of higher quality.
 And all without adding a single metre of new track.